PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 18:26:36
+Last updated: 2024-04-13 18:27:10
-Random Quote: People make fun of the guy who stays at home every night doing nothing, but the truth is that guy is a genius. - Ted Mosby
+Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree